Aloe Vera, which originated from Africa, is a resilient plant that thrives on basic maintenance.

 - If most of the plant is damaged and cannot be revived, try saving one fresh leaf to propagate it.
-It is fairly easy to propagate an aloe vera with just a healthy leaf cutting.
+It is fairly easy to propagate Aloe Vera with just a healthy leaf cutting.

-Several issues could cause Aloe vera leaves to lose color.
+Several issues could cause Aloe Vera leaves to change their color.

-Overexposure to sunlight, too little sunlight, overwatering, and sudden shifts in temperature are possibly the reason why discoloration occurs in the plant.
+Overexposure to sunlight, too little sunlight, overwatering, and sudden shifts in temperature are possibly the reasons why discoloration occurs in the plant.

 Watering schedules need to be changed according to the season and soil type.